Types of Lobster

 South African Lobster

-South African lobsters are classified as warm water lobsters but come from the cold waters off the coast of South Africa.
-This type of lobster is popular in America, with frozen raw tails costing $45 per pound.
+South African lobsters are classified as warm-water lobsters but come from the cold waters off the coast of South Africa.
+This type of lobster is popular in America.

 The South African lobster, with its succulent, tender meat, is in season from November to April.
-Fishing and trade of these lobsters are strictly controlled by the South African government in order to protect the lobster population.
+The South African government strictly controls fishing and trade of these lobsters to protect the lobster population.

 California Lobster